 Have you ever felt overlooked?
 Were you passed up for somebody else when you felt you deserved that recognition or promotion?

 Even if the decision-maker tells you not to take it personally, it’s hard not to.
 The dejected feeling that results from being unseen can cause you to put less energy into your work, because it’s not being appreciated.
+This feeling is actually very common in the communications world.

 A Soulcast Media client recently expressed this sentiment.
 He was pushing hard for an opportunity to open up, but he kept getting ignored.
 We talked over whether or not he felt vocal enough to announce his accomplishments, as he had quite a handful.
 The discussion led to this question: how do you vocalize your work achievements when you’ve been taught to stay humble?